 As a point of comparison, earning Hilton Honors Gold status would ordinarily require 20 stays, 40 nights, or 75,000 Honors base points per year (which is the equivalent of $7,500 worth of spend at most Hilton brands).

 What benefits does Hilton Honors Gold status offer?

-So, how much value should you realistically expect to get out of Hilton Honors Gold status?
+So, how much value should you really expect to get out of Hilton Honors Gold status?
 Below are what I consider the main benefits to be, ranked in the order in which I value them (from most important to least important):

 The most basic and valuable benefit of Hilton Honors Gold status is that you get free breakfast at many Hilton family brands.
 I find it slightly annoying that this benefit doesn’t apply at all brands, though both Hilton and Marriott are pretty inconsistent in this regard (unlike Hyatt and Starwood).

 At Conrad, Curio, DoubleTree, Hilton, Hilton Garden Inn, and Tapestry Collection properties, you receive complimentary continental breakfast for you and up to one additional guest registered to the same room every morning of your stay.
 Technically the breakfast benefit is for continental breakfast, though in practice many hotels will offer Gold members a hot/full breakfast, especially at properties outside the US.

 I love the waffles at Hilton Garden Inn properties